 Alcoholism prevents the absorption and utilization of thiamine in three main ways:

-- Liquid meals – Many alcoholics simply don’t consume enough quality foods, often obtaining more calories from alcohol than food
+- Liquid meals – Many alcoholics simply don’t consume enough quality foods, often obtaining more calories from liquor than food

-- Diuretic toxin – Since the body treats alcohol as a poison, it tends to flush thiamine along with other nutrients (especially magnesium) on a cellular level
+- Diuretic toxin – Since the body treats booze as a poison, it tends to flush thiamine along with other nutrients (especially magnesium) on a cellular level

 The second point is very important.
 Because alcohol damages the digestive tract, it prevents the absorption of many nutrients including thiamine.
 It can take weeks or months for an alcoholic to achieve gut health, even with a proper diet and nutritional supplementation.